Get te Facts.

 - be an adult.

-- have a clinically-confirmed terminal condition with a six-month-or-less prognosis.
+- have a clinically-confirmed terminal condition and a six-month-or-less prognosis.

 - be making a voluntary request for the medication.

 State to state, aid-in-dying laws do vary.
-As an example, some states require residency, waiting periods may vary, and so forth.
-But the following is TRUE for every jurisdiction where aid-in-dying medicine is practiced:
+As an example, most states require residency, waiting periods may differ state to state, and so forth.
+But the following is true for every US jurisdiction where aid-in-dying medicine is practiced:

 - All aid-in-dying laws forbid the use of IV administration or lethal injection.